tidyverse/dbplyr/tests/testthat/_snaps/rows.md

     Output
       <error/rlang_error>
       Error in `rows_insert()`:
-      ! `conflict = "error"` is not supported for database tables. i Please use `conflict = "ignore"` instead.
+      ! `conflict = "error"` isn't supported on database backends. i It must be "ignore" instead.

 # `rows_insert()` works with `in_place = FALSE`